Share this story

-Hey!
-You’re probably here because you want to know all about finding the perfect location for your mountain elopement (after all, that’s what this blog post is titled).
-We’re happy to let you know, you’re in the right place!
-We’ve put together this guide to help narrow down what matters most to you during your mountain top elopement.
+If you're wanting to know how to choose the perfect location for your mountain elopement, I'm happy to let you know, you’re in the right place!
+I've put together this guide to help narrow down what matters most to you during your mountain-top elopement.
 Once you start digging into the steps below, you should have a much clearer picture of what your day is going to look like.
 Let’s get started!

 Step 1: Choose an Area or Region to Elope in